baptistepras/BEL-Mention-Analysis/README.md

 ### Running the benchmark

-Edit the ENABLED_CORPORA list in `belb-exp/scripts/evaluate.p` to specify which corpora to include in evaluation.
+Edit the CORPORA list in `belb-exp/scripts/evaluate.p` to specify which corpora to include in evaluation.

+Edit the

 <br>